A. H. Vedel: Later career

 In January 1947, Vedel served as chair of the committee that oversaw Denmark's resumption of control over Greenland from the United States.
 Also that year the Danish government became increasingly worried that Cold War tensions could compromise the openness of the Danish Straits, so Admiral Vedel initiated conversation with Norway and Sweden about a potential defense pact.
 Vedel secretly traveled to the United Kingdom in May to discuss the ongoing talks.

 In 1950, A. H. Vedel became Denmark's representing flag officer to NATO.
-In 1952 he commanded the royal yacht HDMY Dannebrog on a cruise to Greenland with King Frederick IX and Queen Consort Ingrid.
+In 1952 he commanded the royal yacht HDMY Dannebrog on a cruise to Greenland with King Frederik IX and Queen Consort Ingrid.
 Vedel retired from the navy on 31 May 1958.